practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Lua/README.md

 $
 ```

-However, even with running the scripts about 30% faster - and both programs still working correctly, I won't list the LuaJIT results as my official ones, only the Lua results.
-The reason is simply this:
+So, even with running the scripts about 30% faster, I won't list the LuaJIT results as my official ones, only the Lua results.

+However, there's another, quasi official reason for ignoring LuaJIT here:

 > LuaJIT proved to be a success in several popular products, which helped increase the wide use of Lua.
 Unfortunately, LuaJIT chose to stay mostly on Lua 5.1.
 In particular, LuaJIT
 refused to implement the new lexical scheme for globals described in §3.2, thus breaking the compatibility with future versions of Lua.